pema99/bonk/README.md

 - A [JavaScript backend](https://gist.github.com/pema99/935b915a3197b5222183bf6ac4bb8308).
 - JavaScript interop via raw-JavaScript expression blocks.
 - Recursion (including mutual recursion) is supported, with tail call optimization.
+- Purity analysis.
+All functions which have side effects must be annotated as impure.
 - A _very_ work-in-progress implementation of typeclasses for ad-hoc polymorphism.
 - List literals as syntax sugar for `Cons`-lists.
 - Pipeline operators for function application: `|>`, `<|`.